New Horizons Un-Limited Inc.

 Leander House, Inc., located in downtown Great Barrington, Massachusetts, offers residential living and day support to adults with developmental disabilities.
 To learn of admissions, contact Peter and Jennie Stanton at Leander House, Inc., 48 West Avenue, Great Barrington, MA 01230.
 You may also call them at (413) 528-8491.

-The Ledges is a resident community for developmentally disabled adults, age 18 and older located in Hopedale, Massachusetts.
+Ledges, The is a resident community for developmentally disabled adults, age 18 and older located in Hopedale, Massachusetts.
 Each resident's options are based upon his or her preferences, special needs, and developmental progress.
 Each home within the community is designed to offer an optimal level of independence, so residents can grow into a more self-sufficient lifestyle.
 Additionally, an individualized learning program, to include on and off-campus classes will be developed for each resident.
 For more information, call (508) 473-6520.

 River Brook Residence, located in Stockbridge, Massachusetts, offers community living to women with developmental disabilities.
 River Brook encourages full community participation and offers life skills training and various educational and recreational activities.
 For more information, call (413) 298-4926.